top of page

 DISCOVERY & RESEARCH

-We focused on how teams monitored devices, interpreted alerts, tracked locations, and responded to anomalies.
-These sessions revealed how users interacted with both the physical device interface and the digital dashboard, allowing us to identify friction points across the full monitoring experience.
+We focused specifically on how teams monitored devices, interpreted alerts, tracked asset locations, and responded to anomalies across both the physical hardware interface and the digital dashboard.

 “I don’t want to scan dashboards all day.
 I just need to know when something needs my attention.”